jkys/sketch-query/README.md

 Navigate in your terminal/command-prompt to the folder in which you would like to store the application.

-In your terminal/command-prompt type in `git clone https://github.com/jkys/sketch-query.git` and hit `enter` or `return` to start downloading all the files into the select folder.
+In your terminal/command-prompt type in `git clone https://github.com/jkys/sketch-query.git` and press `enter` or `return` to start downloading all the files into the select folder.

 ### SSH

 Navigate in your terminal/command-prompt to the folder in which you would like to store the application.

-In your terminal/command-prompt type in `git clone git@github.com:jkys/sketch-query.git` and hit `enter` or `return` to start downloading all the files into the select folder.
+In your terminal/command-prompt type in `git clone git@github.com:jkys/sketch-query.git` and press `enter` or `return` to start downloading all the files into the select folder.

 ## Summary

-Sketch-query is a web application which aids user with little to now web development experience in creating their own static web pages.
+Sketch-query is a web application which aids users with little to no web development experience in creating their own static web pages.
 This project is aimed at users who require a web page for basic uses such as a local restaurant, barber shop, church, and many more common usages.
-The aim of sketch-query is to get the local business a step on the Internet to be able to compete with bigger chains which have a strong on-line presence.
+The aim of sketch-query is to give the local business a space on the Internet to be able to compete with bigger chains which have a strong on-line presence.

 ## Built With